latest nhpb_banner 1__compressed2

 YMCA assistance programs.

-The non-profit YMCA organization operates in many cities and while the assistance programs offered at each location will vary, many of the services provided by the YMCA are focused on helping children and stabilizing families.
+The non-profit YMCA organization operates in many cities and while the assistance programs offered at each location will vary, many of the services provided by the YMCA are focused on helping children at the same time as stabilizing families.
 Some common examples of the programs administered are below.
-However individuals will need to contact a center near them for more details or specifics, and find a referral number at the bottom of the page.
+However individuals will need to contact a center near them for more details or specifics, and find details on YMCA programs near you below as well as learn where to get help in your area.

 The YMCA is one of the nation’s leading nonprofit organizations and is strongly committed to strengthening local communities.
-They focus on providing youth development services, organize healthy living and social responsibility, and run education and job training programs.
-Locations will often help children as well, by providing low cost day care, meals, and free summer snacks.
-The Y was created mostly in response to social challenges.
-Staff and the programs they operate try to help individuals reach their full potential and the non-profit will respond with social services and support.
+They focus on providing youth development services, organize healthy living and social responsibility, and run education as well as job training programs.
+Locations will often help parents with children as well, by providing low cost day care, meals, and free summer snacks.
+The Y was created mostly in response to social challenges, with a focus on helping the entire family.

 The charity can help people become self-reliant, productive and connected to their local community.
-Some of the other assistance provided is focused on critical areas, such as community health care, job training, child welfare, and really enhance the quality of life or family services.
+Some of the other assistance provided is focused on critical areas, such as community health care or child welfare.
+The staff at a local Y work to really enhance the quality of life.
 The YMCA also offers, either on their own or in partnership with insurance companies, the government or non-profits free memberships, including to senior citizens or the low-income.
 Learn more on how to get a free YMCA membership.

 Child care programs from YMCA